-The length of time you have held a taxi badge can significantly reduce your premiums as after a year insurers will start to offer discounts.
-Again though insurers will be flexible, but this will, more than likely, be reflected in the premium.
+The length of time you have held a taxi badge for can significantly reduce your premiums as, after a year, insurers will start to offer discounts.
+Again though, insurers will be flexible, but this will more than likely be reflected in the premium.

 No Claims Bonus

-Mirrored no claims bonuses are a wonderful thing - this means that if you have a no claims bonus (NCB) on your normal car policy this can be mirrored onto your private hire or public hire insurance policy.
+Mirrored no claims bonuses are a wonderful thing - this means that, if you have a no claims bonus (NCB) on your normal car policy, it can be mirrored onto your private hire or public hire insurance policy.
 This only really applies when you first take out taxi insurance as thereafter your taxi insurance no claims discount will be the more important factor.

-Taxis now come in all shapes and sizes - whereas once the market was dominated by black cabs (the LCI TX1, TX4 or FX) now people carriers or passenger vans, (Ford Galaxy, Mercedes Vito or similar) are getting a growing a firm foothold.
-And as well as German saloons such as Audi, Vws and Mercs the Japanese companies including Toyota, Lexus and Nissan have their supporters.
-Whichever vehicle you go for the price, age, quality and the size of the engines will be factors which affect your taxi insurance premium.
+Taxis now come in all shapes and sizes - whereas once the market was dominated by black cabs (the LCI TX1, TX4 or FX) now people carriers or passenger vans, (Ford Galaxy, Mercedes Vito or similar) are growing a firm foothold.
+And, as well as German saloons such as Audi, Vws and Mercs, the Japanese companies including Toyota, Lexus and Nissan have their supporters.
+Whichever vehicle you go for, the price, age, quality and the size of the engine will be factors which affect your taxi insurance premium.
 Nevertheless probably the number of passengers you carry will be the biggest factor when it come to the cost.

 Unlike a normal car insurance policies mileage tends to have less of an impact on taxi insurance premiums.
 Most offer unlimited mileage cover, although it is worth asking about limited mileage policies if you expect to do a low mileage as some brokers and insurers do offer them.